nsmsn/dotcom/src/notes/2025-10-26-tiny-content-framework.md

 </p>
 </blockquote>

-<p>This is something I regularly use, in fact, I'm using it right now on a project!
+<p>This is something I regularly use.
+In fact, I'm using it right now on a project!
 I have this GitHub gist starred, but thought I'd post a public bookmark if in case it helps others.</p>
 </div>